 Inflammation has been associated with diseases like cardiovascular disease, cancer, Alzheimer’s, and arthritis.
 And the foods recommended in the anti-inflammatory diet have been shown to combat and even reverse inflammatory damage.
 The good news, says Stephanie Ferrari, RDN MS, a registered dietitian nutritionist, is that you can eat your way to better health.
 Below is a sample meal plan she put together to help you get into anti-inflammatory eating:

-Food: Steel-cut oats (made with water or low-fat milk) topped with blueberries, chia seeds, and cinnamon
+Breakfast: Beverages you can have are green tea and water.
+To eat, choose steel-cut oats (made with water or low-fat milk) topped with blueberries, chia seeds, and cinnamon.

-Food: 15 to 30 RECOVERYbits Chlorella algae tablets and a handful of dark chocolate chips combined as a snack mix
+Snack: 15 to 30 RECOVERYbits Chlorella algae tablets and a handful of dark chocolate chips combined as a snack mix.

-Food: Stir-fried chicken, red peppers, onions, and broccoli in a peanut stir fry sauce with garlic and ginger
+Dinner: With dinner, you can drink water and a glass of red wine.
+Food: Stir-fried chicken, red peppers, onions, and broccoli in a peanut stir fry sauce with garlic and ginger.

 Here is another sample anti-inflammatory meal plan put together by Davis:

-Cup of coffee, which is rich in polyphenol antioxidants, and Greek yogurt with little or no added sugar, with berries and/or tart cherries and topped with flaxseeds, which are rich in omega-3s
+Breakfast: Cup of coffee, which is rich in polyphenol antioxidants, and Greek yogurt with little or no added sugar, with berries and/or tart cherries and topped with flaxseeds, which are rich in omega-3s.

-Green tea, a powerful source of catechins with a big antioxidant punch, with a handful of walnuts or almonds (good source of omega-3s and vitamin E), or edamame (soy contains anti-inflammatory isoflavones, which are good for the heart and bones)
+Snack: Green tea, a powerful source of catechins with a big antioxidant punch, with a handful of walnuts or almonds (good source of omega-3s and vitamin E), or edamame (soy contains anti-inflammatory isoflavones, which are good for the heart and bones).

-Orange-glazed salmon with minted vegetables, packed with anti-inflammatory omega-3s from the fish
+Dinner: Orange-glazed salmon with minted vegetables, packed with anti-inflammatory omega-3s from the fish.

 If you’ve spent a large part of your life on a diet, then you know how awful some programs’ recipes can be.
 That’s not the case with the anti-inflammatory diet.
 Since eating an anti-inflammatory diet is about making a lifestyle change, you will find a lot of variety and flexibility in the foods you can prepare.
 Here are a few of our favorite anti-inflammatory recipes that we think you will love too.